Martin Gächter

 Some selected policy contributions

-The FMA has published its second Financial Stability Report for the Liechtenstein financial market: Financial Stability Report 2019
+The FMA has published its fourth Financial Stability Report for the Liechtenstein financial market: Financial Stability Report 2022

 During my time at the ECB, I worked intensively on issues related to global trade, particularly on the reasons behind the global trade slowdown following the global financial crisis.